Skip to main content

 This isn't about gaming the system.
 AI systems interpret high review volume as statistical confidence.
 If 2,000 people have reviewed your business and 95% are positive, that's a reliable signal.
 If 200 people have reviewed and 95% are positive, there's more uncertainty.

-Start collecting more reviews.
-Make it a systematic part of your operations.
-Train your team to ask.
+Start collecting reviews through a consistent, compliant process.
+Ask every customer, make clear that reviews are optional, and never ask for a specific rating.
 Use technology that reduces friction.
 Track review velocity weekly.
 For a deeper look at what AI values in reviews, see Reviews That Move AI Rankings.

 Recency matters almost as much